What to do if your car key fob stops working

 5. When the car unlocks, the source of radio frequency interference will be behind you (your body blocks the jammer).

-Signal jamming in a public place is another example of criminals using technology to target unsuspecting motorists.
+Signal jamming in a public place is one example of criminals using technology to target unsuspecting motorists.
 Keyless car theft is when two criminals use a relay box to pick up a signal from the key fob inside a home or office.
-This then allows them to unlock the car.
+Doing so allows them to replicate this signal and unlock the car.

 Simon Hurr added: “The online availability of devices which have no place in public hands has long been a problem for Ford, our industry and crime fighters.
 We are pleased to respond with a simple but effective solution – swiftly implemented to help protect owners of our top-selling cars.”